arcann/bi_etl/docs/source/index.rst

 4. Make it as easy as possible to create re-usable modules.

 5. SQL is a very powerful transformation language.
-The Transform Extract Load (TEL) model should be supported.
+The data pipelines that support SQL as the transformation language should be supported.

+    Extract Load Transform (ELT) - Data is loaded with no transformation (or as little as possible) into the BI database in a staging area.
+SQL jobs are then used to transform the data for both dimension and fact tables.
+For dimensions, especially type-2 slowly changing dimensions, the technical transformations in the upsert (update or insert) logic is handled in re-usable Python classes that are part of the bi_etl framework.

+    Transform Extract Load (TEL) - The data is transformed using the source systems SQL engine.
+It then follows a similar pattern to the ELT model.

 ****************
 Areas to Work on